ivlcic/neuroticla/result/corpus/README.md

 - Text statistics.
 - Arbitrary client tags unique identifiers in a flattened tree structure.

-News articles are stored in the following JSON format:
+Individual news articles are stored in the following JSON format:
 ```
 {
   "country": {